 Truth is a person, so it’s not an encounter with an idea that will adequately change us.
 It is an encounter with God that will bring true transformation.
 Jesus said, “I am the Way, the Truth and the Life.”
 Minds can be swayed by facts, but an encounter with the Lord changes both hearts and minds.

 via World Health Organization / The Lancet (last updated May 2016)

 - Annually, an estimated 56.3 million babies die from abortion worldwide

-- Annually, 46 million babies die from abortion worldwide.
-That’s approximately one baby being aborted every two seconds.
+- That’s approximately one baby being aborted every 1.8 seconds.

 Characteristics of Women Having Abortions

-- Nearly eight in 10 U.S. women obtaining an abortion report a religious affiliation.
+- More than 7 in 10 U.S. women obtaining an abortion report a religious affiliation.

 Abortion Norms After 20 weeks gestation